CSD Software Telemetry

 - macOS: “/Library/Preferences/Qt/CCDC”

-Can I apply opt-in settings for every user on a given machine?
+Can I apply to opt in settings for every user on a given machine?

-Yes, the software installer provides the option to decide opt-in settings for all users of each machine, or allow each user to choose their opt-in settings individually alongside the software.
+Yes, the software installer provides the option to decide to opt in settings for all users of each machine, or allows each user to choose their opt in settings individually alongside the software.

 How does this work for applications without a user interface?

 If an application is run that has no user interface, the chosen opt-in settings will be applied.
 If no setting has been made, then no diagnostic data will be sent by default until a user chooses to opt in via an application with a user interface.